 Polaris, a story of the lightsaber designed for combat.

 Polaris, the combat ready modular hilt born in 2015 becomes an open source project.
 After end of Beta testing (est. mid December), the code will become public on Github where programmers can help developing it with their skills.
 Not an expert?
-You can still support the project with development suggestions that will be used for new hardware evolutions.
+You can still support the project with development suggestions that will be used for new hardware evolutions on our dedicated Facebook community.

 The Sport Saber evolution